 The sharpness of the images really comes apparent in low lighting.
 The balance of bokeh and sharpness becomes a great creative tool and inspires you to want to take more as this lens is always producing quality.
 There’s a slight bit of chromatic aberration and distortion, but it’s really minimal.
 The only real downside is a bit of vignetting when the lens is wide open at f/1.2, but you can lose a bit of bokeh and stop down to f/4 or remedy this in postprocessing.

-The omission of image stabilisation is not really a big deal here as the lens is certainly wide enough to be used in very low light and reading between the lines something of this quality will be more likely used for those special shots, maybe on a tripod.
-In this price bracket the 50mm f/1.2L is also up against other 50mm, top third-party brands where some of them are manual focus only.
+The omission of image stabilization is not really a big deal here as the lens is certainly wide enough to be used in very low light and reading between the lines something of this quality will be more likely used for those special shots, maybe on a tripod.
+In this price bracket the Canon RF 50mm f/1.2L is also up against other 50mm, top third-party brands where some of them are manual focus only.
 Me thinking of landscape photography where your most likely to use manual focus and want the highest quality prime lens.